vickyli1015/Recipes-Rating-Analysis/README.md

 - It appears that there is no obvious trend between ratings and  **the mean and median of number of steps**.
 However, there is an obvious trend that most of the recipes are associated with a high average rating.
 It also implies that recipes that have high ratings may be our focus of interest.

+## Assessment of Missingness

+### NMAR Analysis

+Refer back the cleaned *Recipes* Dataset, there is a possibility that the column "*Average_Rating*" is not missing at random (NMAR).
+Think about the following scenarios:
+1. Notice that *interactions* dataset has one row for each rating and/or comment.
+Imagine that you have questions regarding a recipe, do you choose to rate on it or comment on it to ask?
+2. Imagine that you are a user that just **do** something instead of **disclosing opinions about** it, would you rate a recipe on a regular basis, especially when you are making food every single day?
+3. For every bad recipe you've seen, will you rate on each of them or are you more inclined to just forget about it after you eat it?

+Overall, Since rating a recipe is completely voluntary and is also subject to many factors such as **users not rating recipes they haven't tried, or users choosing not to show their opinion or just being kind, or even just they're too lazy to rate**, they may contribute to the missiness of "*Average_Rating*".
+Therefore, I think it can be NMAR.
+However, we can obtain data like their review habits (how often do they rate), their profile data (personality), and the time it takes to rate to make it MAR.

+### Missingness Dependency